 Holmes assisted in creating the ACRL Residency Interest Group and chaired the ACRL African-American Librarians Section.
 He has served on the Executive Board of the Black Caucus of the American Library Association (BCALA) and the North Carolina Library Association (NCLA), and chaired the NCLA’s Round Table for Ethnic Minority Concerns.

 He has served on the Carolina Alumni Committee on Racial and Ethnic Diversity (ACRED), and helped found and chair the SILS Alumni Inclusion and Diversity (SAID) Committee.
 He has also assisted SILS by advising leadership, mentoring students, speaking at career development events, and serving on the host committees for the SILS in Atlanta (2017) and SILS in Charlotte (2018) events.

-Holmes was named the American Library Association 2014 Achievement in Library Diversity Research Honoree for his contributions to the library profession and his promotion of diversity within it.
-In 2015, he received the Black Caucus of ALA Distinguished Service to the Library Profession Award and the Harvey E. Beech Outstanding Alumni Award from the UNC-Chapel Hill General Alumni Association.
+Multiple organizations have recognized Holmes for his contributions to diversity and equity.
+In 2014, he received the Outstanding Service Award from the UNC-G African American Studies Program, and the American Library Association named him an Achievement in Library Diversity Research honoree.
+In 2015, he received the BCALA Distinguished Service to the Library Profession Award, the NCLA Distinguished Service Award, and the Harvey E. Beech Outstanding Alumni Award from the Carolina General Alumni Association.